 Annex II: The Normative Dimension

-Appendix II: The Normative Dimension in the Complementary Project
+Annex II: The Normative Dimension in the Complementarian Project

 Introduction

-The normative dimension in the Complementary Project forms the cornerstone of its comprehensive civilizational vision.
-It is based on existential rights, which are a cosmic manifestation of the formative conditions designed to empower humans to fulfill their existential mission.
-These rights are not mere social or political agreements; rather, they reflect the cosmic wisdom that governs human relationships with their surroundings, ensuring balance and justice in existence.
+The normative dimension forms the cornerstone of the Complementarian Project’s comprehensive vision, based on existential rights as a universal reflection of the foundational conditions necessary to support humanity in fulfilling its existential mission.
+These rights are not merely social or political agreements but are derived from cosmic wisdom that organizes the relationship between humans and their environment to achieve balance and justice in existence.

 Definition of Existential Rights:

-- Existential rights are derived from the observation of cosmic wisdom, which reveals a universe designed to enable humans to fulfill their role as beings with existential value.
+• Existential rights are derived from the observation of existential wisdom, which reveals that the universe is structured in a way that enables humans to fulfill their purpose as beings of intrinsic existential value.

-- These rights serve as a normative framework outlining the conditions necessary for individuals to achieve self-realization and harmony with their surroundings.
+• These rights provide a normative framework that defines the conditions humans need to realize their potential and harmonize with their surroundings.

-- Ensure the conditions necessary for humans to perform their roles effectively within the cosmic system.
+• Provide the necessary conditions for humans to perform their roles effectively within the cosmic system.

-- Provide a stable normative framework to guide individuals and communities in building just and sustainable systems.
+• Guide individuals and societies in creating just and sustainable systems.

 2. Characteristics of Existential Rights

-- Existential rights apply to all humans, regardless of their cultures, religions, or affiliations.
+• Existential rights apply to all humans, regardless of culture, religion, or affiliation.

-- Unlike conventional rights, existential rights are constant because they reflect a permanent cosmic order.
+• Unlike positive rights, existential rights are consistent and stable, as they reflect a permanent cosmic order.

 Existential Rights:

-- Derived from cosmic wisdom, making them universal and absolute.
+• Derived from existential wisdom, making them universal and absolute.

-4. Application of Existential Rights in the Complementary Project
+4. Application of Existential Rights in the Complementarian Project

 In Foundational Engineering:

-- They ensure the construction of systems that achieve long-term justice and sustainability.
+• Ensure the creation of systems that achieve long-term justice and sustainability.

-- Guarantee equitable resource distribution while protecting cultural diversity.
+• Guarantee equitable distribution of resources while preserving cultural diversity.

 In Economic Policies:

-- Limit resource exploitation to protect the rights of both current and future generations.
+• Limit resource exploitation to protect the rights of present and future generations.

 In Political Legislation:

-- Adopt existential rights as a foundation for political legitimacy.
+• Use existential rights as the basis for political legitimacy.

 5. Importance of Existential Rights